-The outbreak of COVID 19 has added uncertainties to the risk situation.
-We are monitoring it closely, both in terms of claims development, credit risk related to our intermediaries and their potential risk of insolvency as well as in regards to business continuity management.
+The consequences of COVID 19 continued in 2021 and added uncertainties to the risk situation.
+It was monitored closely throughout the whole year, both in terms of claims development, credit risk related to our intermediaries and their potential risk of insolvency as well as in regards to business continuity management.